freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/conditional-execution.md

 ## --text--

-Which code is indented correctly to print "Yes" if x = 0 and y = 10?
+Which of the following code examples is indented correctly to print "Yes" if x = 0 and y = 10?

-## --answers--
+### Example A

 ```python
 if 0 == x: